Serverless Risk Assessment

 Permissive Role |

-This lambda function uses a role that has redundant permissions, which are not required by the function.
+This Lambda function uses a role that has redundant permissions, which are not required by the function.
 Permissions that are not necessary increase the function attack surface, which can be leveraged by attackers to find sensitive data and possibly cause a takeover of all resources. |

 Vulnerable Dependency |

-This lambda function uses a library that has known vulnerabilities. |
+This Lambda function uses a library that has known vulnerabilities. |

 Credentials Usage |

-This lambda function has credentials hard-coded as part of the lambda code or of the environment variables.
+This Lambda function has credentials hard-coded as part of the Lambda code or of the environment variables.
 Setting credentials hard-coded can cause a leak of credentials.
 Attackers can use this to find sensitive data and take over all the resources. |

 Unused Resource |

-This resource has not been in use for a while.
+This resource has not been in use for a while, which means that a Lambda function was inactive for more than 90 days.
+Serverless scanners use AWS CloudWatch metrics to verify the Lambda usage.
 Keeping unused resources in your account can increase the attack surface of your account. |

 Versions |

-This lambda function has more versions than the maximum additional version limit.
+This Lambda function has more versions than the maximum additional version limit.
 Some of them may not be in use. |

 Excessive Timeout |